To build a stronger North County economy through regional collaboration and leadership.

 Although she may be a bit of a wild card, Sofia believes mindfulness in the workspace is key to success and finds a time of stillness in her practice of yoga and meditation.
 She is currently working on some Freelance Design Projects and is always interested in a new challenge!

 Marketing & Events Coordinator

-Jacqueline is the Marketing and Events Coordinator for the San Diego North Economic Development Council.
-Her responsibilities include managing social media and email marketing, coordinating events of all sizes, compiling research reports, and overseeing the design of the SDNEDC website and marketing collateral.
+Caitlyn is one of the Marketing and Events Coordinators for the San Diego North Economic Development Council.
+Her responsibilities include managing social media and email marketing, coordinating events, compiling research reports, and overseeing the design of marketing collateral.

 BENEFITS OF INVESTING

 When you invest in the SDNEDC, you are investing in your own economic future.

 We use your resources to market the region, work directly with employers to meet their needs and connect the region’s education leaders with private sector innovators to strengthen our talent pipeline.